Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 6. Aim To Increase Engagement

-One great way to improve user engagement on your website is by working on the spam section of your blog comments.
-To make the most of it, edit the comments and make it keyword-optimised.
-And make sure you approve all the comments to show on your site.
+One great way to improve user engagement on your website is to work on the spam section of your blog comments.
+To make the most of this, edit the comments and make them keyword-optimised.
+Also, make sure you approve all the comments that will appear on your site.

 Once you do that, you will see comments pouring in from different IPs, which will seem natural and attract more users to engage.
 This is an effective way to let the spammers do half the job for you.